chbeu/chbeu.github.io/content/post/_posts_wordpress/2021-03-14-chiir-2021-presentation-break-the-loop-gender-imbalance-in-music-recommenders.md

   - publication
   - recommender systems
 ---
-<a href="https://andrebola.github.io/about/" rel="noopener" target="_blank">Andrés Ferraro</a> will present our joint paper at CHIIR 2021.
+[Andrés Ferraro](https://andrebola.github.io/about/) will present our joint paper at CHIIR 2021.
 In the paper with the title Break the Loop: Gender Imbalance in Music Recommenders, we investigate the imbalance in music recommendations with respect to the artists gender.
 We propose a simple re-ranking approach to mitigate the problem and show in a simulation of feedback loops how the gender (im-)balances evolves over time.

 {{< cite page="ferraro-2021-break-the-loop" view="4" >}}